In this page

 It's all about being efficient and about keeping the template code organized and simple.

 Executing scripts takes time.
-Although it is rather fast (around 100 milliseconds for most scripts shipped with the app), we want to execute scripts only if it is absolutely necessary.
+Although it is rather fast (around 100 milliseconds for most scripts shipped with the app), we want to execute scripts only when it is absolutely necessary.
 Plus, we want to make the execution as efficient as possible without complicating the Velocity template.

 To achieve this, we follow this pattern (which was also used by the "Hello world" example above):